istheweatherweird/itww_bot/README.md

 5. Run the app locally!

+To preview your tweet(s) locally:

   ```bash
   docker-compose run --rm app python tweets.py
   ```

-If successful, you'll see your tweet(s) in the terminal.
+If successful, you'll see them in the terminal.

 To test posting to Twitter:

   ```bash
   docker-compose run --rm app python bot.py
   ```

+If successful, you'll see them posted to the Twitter account whose keys you specified in `secrets.py`.